WHSchellekens/RTP-Net-main_clone/README.md

 # RTP-Net
-**Cloned from Shi et al. Edited by Willem Schellekens**
+**Cloned from Shi et al. Edited by Willem Schellekens** The training is logged using Comet via [this link](https://www.comet.com/whschellekens/rtp-1)

 ## Modifications
 - Added comments for more elaboration and better readability